SShaDe: scalable shape deformation via local representations: Results

 \subsection{As-rigid-as-possible deformations}

-As-rigid-as-possible (ARAP) deformations represent a core task in the field of geometry processing, but most existing solutions are known to suffer from poor scalability to high-resolution meshes.
+As-rigid-as-possible (ARAP) deformations represent a core task in the field of geometry processing but most existing solutions are known to suffer from poor scalability to high-resolution meshes.
 To evaluate the performance of our pipeline in this setting, we compare it against the original ARAP implementation (ARAP)~\cite{sorkine:2007:arap}, the smooth rotations variant (ARAP-SR)~\cite{levi:2015:arapsre}, and the spokes and rims method (Elastic)~\cite{chao:2010:arapsar}.
-This latter is also the method that we use for deforming our low-resolution shapes, as it is the method that gives the best trade-off between quality and computational cost.
-Additionally, we also consider the recent work from Baieri \etal (Implicit-ARAP)~\cite{baieri:2024:implicitarap}, as it provides an efficient and more scalable solutions to previous approaches, while still achieving comparable quality.
-For our experiments, we use some of the user-defined deformations used in \cite{baieri:2024:implicitarap}, which are based on models from the Stanford's 3D Scanning Repository (S3D)~\cite{stanford3d}, as well as our DeFAUST dataset (see \Cref{sec:defaust} for an in-depth presentation of the dataset).
+The latter is also the method we use for deforming our low-resolution shapes, as it is the method that gives the best trade-off between quality and computational cost.
+Additionally, we consider the recent work from Baieri \etal (Implicit-ARAP)~\cite{baieri:2024:implicitarap}, as it provides an efficient and more scalable solutions to previous approaches while still achieving comparable quality.
+Finally, we did not consider the work from Morsucci \etal~\cite{morsucci:2018:fastarap} for the evaluation, as there is no publicly available implementation.
+For our experiments, we use some of the user-defined deformations used in \cite{baieri:2024:implicitarap}, which are based on models from the Stanford's 3D Scanning Repository (S3D)~\cite{stanford3d}.
+Moreover, we test all the competitors on the DeFAUST dataset (see \Cref{sec:defaust} for an in-depth presentation of the dataset), a novel dataset that we propose to validate accuracy and efficiency in this task on high-resolution meshes.
+This evaluation enables us to provide a quantitative comparison that was completely missing on this task and thus is an additional concrete contribution.

 For evaluating the results, we follow the approach from \cite{baieri:2024:implicitarap}.
 Given the original surface $\M$ and the deformed surface $\M'$, we consider the relative surface error $E_{\mathrm{area}}$ and volume error $E_{\mathrm{vol}}$